Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Diets

 Lower LDL Cholesterol Levels

 If you’re wondering how low your levels need to go, the answer depends on your risk of having a heart attack.
 Individuals who have numerous risk factors, including a family history of heart disease, should get their numbers below 70 mg/dL.
 A higher level – 100 mg/dL – would be fine for people without such a great risk.
 People who need to drop their LDL levels greatly should consider choosing niacin or one of the prescription medications on the market, as well as taking lifestyle changes that can also help.
-Losing weight and increasing exercise can have positive effects on your total cholesterol levels but these changes take time.
+Losing weight and increasing exercise can have positive effects on your but these changes take time.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.